bootleg/ret-sync/README.md

   will be resolved by disassembler.
 * **cc**: Continue to cursor in disassembler.
 This is an alternative to using ``F3`` to set a one-shot breakpoint and ``F5`` to continue.
-This is useful if you prefer to do it from gdb
+This is useful if you prefer to do it from gdb.

 ```
     (gdb) b* 0xA91A73